AlexKlos/ResourceMonitor/README.md

 - **Color Modes**:
     - **System Colors**: Matches the system's theme colors.
     - **Dynamic Colors**: Text color changes dynamically based on the resource usage percentage (e.g., green for low usage, yellow for medium, red for high).
-- **Update Interval**: Change the refresh rate for updating metrics (e.g., every 1 second, 2 seconds, etc.).
+- **Update Interval**: Change the refresh rate for updating metrics (e.g., every 1 second, 2 or 5 seconds).
 - **Startup Position**: Saves the widget's position on the screen and restores it upon the next launch.
 - **Autostart**: Enable or disable launching the widget at system startup.